aregtech/areg-sdk/docs/POSIX.md

 ---

-## POSIX API
+## POSIX methods

-The list of POSIX API and macro used in AREG framework (including multicast message router)
+The list of POSIX methods and macro used in AREG framework (including multicast message router)

 ```
 accept